DavitGogiava/AdvancedWeather/README.md

 2. Fetching Weather Data: With the coordinates, the app sends a request to Open-Meteo to fetch weather data, including temperature, precipitation, and weather codes for the selected location.
 3. Dynamic Background: The app updates the background based on the weather condition code received from the API, providing a real-time visual experience.
 4. 7-Day Forecast: The app shows a summary of weather for the next 7 days with icons and temperature data.

+##Contributions
+Contributions are welcome!
+Feel free to submit a pull request or report issues in the issue tracker.